 Psalm 90, was penned by Moses, a man of God, whom God spoke face to face (Numbers 12:7-8).
 Moses personally witnessed God performing many mighty miracles.
 Besides these wonderful signs, he also felt the sting of God’s punishment when he would not be allowed to enter the promised land because his action did not reflect a trust in God (Numbers 20:11).

 Moses acknowledges that our days are in God’s hand and reiterated how important it is for us to live with the perspective that our days are fleeting.
-When we realise that the number of days in our life here are deciduous in comparison to the numberless days of eternity, it changes our perspective on the uselessness of storing treasures here on earth instead of those that have eternal value.
+When we realise that the number of days in our life here are deciduous in comparison to the numberless days of eternity, it changes our perspective on the futility of storing treasures here on earth instead of those that have eternal value.

 What are we investing our time in – wealth, status, name, followers, fame, sports, social media?